lee-aaron/LolipopCalculator/README.md

 # LolipopCalculator™

-A Calculator For: Games and Lollipops
+A Calculator For: Games and Lolipops

 A project completed using our free time.